 Step Four: Paint two coats over the exposed area with Wicked, or a glossy black polish.
 Wait five to ten minutes for it to dry.

-Step Five: Peel off the tape, and there you have it—a manicure so sleek and sexy that Catwoman would be jealous!
+Step Five: Peel off the tape, and there you have it—a sleek and sexy Halloween manicure!

 I’m Classy, but I’m Here to Party